davethackeray/mindful/README.md

 - Integration with other health and wellness apps to provide a holistic experience

 ### Morning Pages
-- Create and upload daily Morning Pages, including text input and image upload functionality
+- Create and upload daily Morning Pages, including text input, image upload, and audio recording functionality
+- Timer feature for text input with a maximum of five minutes

+### Meditate
+- Screen with a Play button for meditation
+- Progress bar to show the remaining time of the meditation
+- Button that appears after meditation completion, labeled "My Daily Insights"

+### Daily Insights
+- Screen that displays useful information gleaned from the user's Morning Pages
+- Insights related to common or recurring themes, patterns, tasks, and actions

 ### Recommended Stack
 - Frontend: Flutter for building a cross-platform mobile app